jondwaite/jondwaite.github.io/content/post/2017-10-23-vcloud-director-extender-part-3-tenant-setup.md

   <br style="clear: both" />
 </div>

-Once vCenter has been closed and restarted you should now see a new &#8216;vCloud Director Extender&#8217; item in the UI:
+Once vCenter has been closed and restarted you should now see a new 'vCloud Director Extender' item in the UI:

 [<img loading="lazy" decoding="async" class="aligncenter wp-image-305 size-large" src="https://kiwicloud.ninja/wp-content/uploads/2017/10/27-vCenter-with-new-vCDE-option-800x463.png" alt="" width="800" height="463" srcset="https://kiwicloud.ninja/wp-content/uploads/2017/10/27-vCenter-with-new-vCDE-option-800x463.png 800w, https://kiwicloud.ninja/wp-content/uploads/2017/10/27-vCenter-with-new-vCDE-option-300x174.png 300w, https://kiwicloud.ninja/wp-content/uploads/2017/10/27-vCenter-with-new-vCDE-option-768x444.png 768w, https://kiwicloud.ninja/wp-content/uploads/2017/10/27-vCenter-with-new-vCDE-option-250x145.png 250w, https://kiwicloud.ninja/wp-content/uploads/2017/10/27-vCenter-with-new-vCDE-option-150x87.png 150w, https://kiwicloud.ninja/wp-content/uploads/2017/10/27-vCenter-with-new-vCDE-option.png 1317w" sizes="(max-width: 800px) 100vw, 800px" />][3]

-The networking configuration for a customer environment is a little simpler than for the cloud provider side, you will need to permit 2 inbound ports through the firewall, both of which need to communicate directly with the &#8216;Replicator&#8217; appliance.
+The networking configuration for a customer environment is a little simpler than for the cloud provider side, you will need to permit 2 inbound ports through the firewall, both of which need to communicate directly with the 'Replicator' appliance.

-Assuming that you configured the &#8216;Public Endpoint URL&#8217; with port 443, you will need to use NAT translation to divert this to port 8043 on the appliance:
+Assuming that you configured the 'Public Endpoint URL' with port 443, you will need to use NAT translation to divert this to port 8043 on the appliance:

 <table>
   <tr>